bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Next Tasks:

-- Lights are absoultely invisible during the day now, fix that

 - Test multiplayer online

 - Make a config option to take in the names of turrets that players DON'T